HubRise/website/content/apps/just-eat-flyt/en/receive-orders.md

 You can customise this behaviour in two ways:

-- Adjust the preparation time if the default 7 minutes is not suitable.
+- Adjust the preparation time from the Just Eat OrderPad.
-- Request immediate transmission of orders as soon as they are placed by customers.

-Both options can be configured at the store level by contacting your Just Eat account manager.
+- Request immediate transmission of orders.
+To enable this option, contact your Just Eat account manager.

 ## Order Statuses